Bread Dad

 This easy butterscotch banana bread recipe is a tasty combination of a traditional banana bread and buttery sweet butterscotch.
 Kids love it!
 The butterscotch taste really complements the banana flavor.
 It is definitely a great change of pace from “boring” regular banana bread.

-Stir Butterscotch Chips into the Banana Bread Batter
+Butterscotch Chips being added Banana Bread Batter

 Ingredients – Butterscotch Banana Bread Recipe